 The Monash Country Lines Archive (MCLA) is a collaborative Monash University project between the Monash Indigenous Centre (MIC), Faculty of Arts and the Faculty of Information Technology with a team of Monash researchers, digital animators and post-graduate students from the Monash Indigenous Centre, Faculty of Arts and the Faculty of Information Technology.
 The Monash Country Line Archive demands intellectual engagement in regards to issues associated with how best to construct a living archive that is a decolonised space in which communities are happy to see their material stored.
 It also provides an exciting place for scholars to work and share knowledge.

-- John Bradley and Brent McKee presented the ‘Wundanyuka Kulu Jujuju – The Sea Turtle And The Osprey’ at the Territory Natural Resource Management and Landcare Read more
+- John Bradley and Brent McKee presented the ‘Wundanyuka Kulu Jujuju – The Sea Turtle And The Osprey’ to a standing ovation at the Territory Natural Resource Read more

 - Presentazione di Monash Country Lines Archive, animazioni 3D di racconti della comunità indigena Yanyuwa, proveniente dal sud ovest del Golfo di Carpentaria nel Northern Territory.
 John Read more

 - After receiving a transformational gift from the Alan and Elizabeth Finkel Foundation in February 2011, the Monash Country Lines Archive (MCLA) was launched at a Read more